ssadedin/bpipe/docs/Guides/ParallelTasks.md

 **Branch Names**

-When you split or partition a set of regions, Bpipe assigns a branch name to each parallel path automatically.
+When you split or partition a set of regions, and parallelise over them using Bpipe's branch syntax (eg: the `*` operator), Bpipe assigns a branch name to each parallel path automatically:

  - if the region is a whole chromosome / contig, the branch name is the name of the chromosome / contig
  - otherwise, Bpipe calculates the sha1 hash of the regions and assigns the first 8 characters as the branch name

+Note that when Bpipe parallelises over branches in general, the output files within the branch will automatically have the id of the branch inserted.
+This ensures that parallel branches do not try to write the same file.
+In the case where sub-chromosomal regions are parallelised, this results in files containing sha1 fragments to distinguish their names.

 **Accessing Regions**